-Travis can earn the Sprinter (allows him to run without tiring), Fireman (giving him an unbreakable ax), Ambassador (giving him a bitchin' ray gun), and Stalker (gives him night vision goggles) outfits.
+Travis can earn the Sprinter (allows him to run without tiring), Fireman (giving him an unbreakable axe), Ambassador (giving him a bitchin' Tesla Cannon), and Stalker (gives him night-vision goggles) outfits.

 Your reward for completing about 90% of the side quests in Silent Hill: Downpour is diddly flipping squat, but after you return the stolen goods in the Hillside Apartments, you can at least take the thief's clothes.

 In Metal Gear Online, the points you earn at the end of matches, not during, can only be used to buy clothes that don't alter your abilities at all.
 Justified because the game is supposed to be fair, having the only out of combat bonus being what skills you equip, but also clothes affect the game in a different way.
 Instead of a direct "50% disguised" bonus, like in Metal Gear Solid 3: Snake Eater, you just reduce the amount you stick out to other players.
 If you have a giant red afro wig you will stand out more than if you went with a headband or helmet.